Did Race Fence Off The American City? The Great Migration and the Evolution of Exclusionary Zoning

-Black Americans left the South for economic opportunity.
-I then use the
+all the while Black Americans left the South for economic opportunity.
+I find the Great

-Black composition in non-Southern central cities accelerated minimum lot size
+Migration of Black Americans into non-Southern cities accelerated minimum lot size